LimePoint/opschain/docs/getting_started.md

 # Getting started

-This guide takes you through installing and configuring your OpsChain environment and running a simple change.
+This guide takes you through installing and configuring OpsChain and running a simple change.

 After following this guide you should know how to: